Vladimir Uyba: Biography

 Uyba was born on October 4, 1958 (at birth he was named Valentin, but he changed his name to Vladimir between 2010 and 2019).
 He was born in Omsk, in a family of engineers.
-In an interview, Uiba said that his father had Estonian roots, hence his surname has only one declention and should be pronounced as "Uibo".
+In an interview, Uiba said that his father had Estonian roots, hence his surname has only one declension and should be pronounced as "Uibo".

 Education

 In 1982, Uyba graduated from the Sverdlovsk State Medical Institute, specializing in hygiene and epidemiology.
 In 2000, he graduated from the Russian Presidential Academy of National Economy and Public Administration with a degree in Economics and Enterprise Management.
 He is a Doctor of Medicine and University Professor.

 Head of the Komi Republic

 On April 2, 2020, President Vladimir Putin appointed Vladimir Uyba as acting Head of the Komi Republic.
 He replaced Sergey Gaplikov, who resigned because of the grave situation in the region caused by the COVID-19 pandemic.

 Upon his appointment, Uyba brought several colleagues from the Federal medical-biological Agency (FMBA), where he had previously worked.
 He appointed Sergei Mamonov as the acting deputy head of the republican administration; and Dmitry Samovarov as the head of the regional administration.
 Viktoria Filina headed of the regional Ministry of Health.
 Moreover, in April of the same year, Uyba protested against the construction of the Shiyes landfill.

 On April 17, 2020, Vladimir Uyba announced that he would run for the Head of the Komi Republic office in the elections scheduled for September of the same year.
 On June 24, he officially nominated his candidacy.
 On August 6, he was registered by the republican election commission as a candidate of the United Russia Party.

-In the elections of the Head of the Komi Republic in September 2020, Uyba got 73,16% of the votes with a turnout of 30,16% of the total number of registered voters.
+In the elections of the Head of the Komi Republic in September 2020, Uyba received 73.16% of the votes with a turnout of 30.16% of the total number of registered voters.
 His inauguration took place on September 23, 2020.
-Later, the Russian Communist Party refused to recognize him as the legitimately electedcandidate and called him an "impostor".
+Later, the Communist Party of the Russian Federation refused to recognize him as the legitimately elected candidate, with Oleg Mikhailov, the party's leader in the Komi Duma, calling him an "impostor".

-Since January 29, 2022, he serves as Secretary of the regional branch of the United Russia Party (previously, he was the Acting Secretary from December 3, 2021 to January 29, 2022).
+Since January 29, 2022, he serves as Secretary of the regional branch of the United Russia Party (previously, he was the Acting Secretary from December 3, 2021, to January 29, 2022).

+On November 5, 2024, Uyba resigned as head of the Komi Republic.
+On November 7 it was reported that he had been appointed the director of the Main Military Medical Directorate at the Russian Ministry of Defense.